-Andrea Hricko, M.P.H., is director of the Community Outreach and Engagement Program of the Southern California Environmental Health Sciences Center at USC’s Keck School of Medicine, where she is a professor in the department of preventive medicine.
+Andrea Hricko, M.P.H., is a professor in the Department of Preventive Medicine at USC’s Keck School of Medicine.
 She works to translate research findings about the effects of air pollution and other environmental exposures on human health into public health and policy initiatives.
 Professor Hricko is a leader in efforts to make health a priority in the policy debate about expansion of ports, rail facilities and freeways.
 She has served on the advisory council for the National Institute for Environmental Health Sciences and on the U.S. EPA National Environmental Justice Advisory Committee (NEJAC) Working Group on Goods Movement.
 She has developed community-academic partnerships with environmental justice and community-based organizations to address the health and community impacts of ports and freight transport.
+Over the past year, she has been engaged in developing initiatives to protect residents from lead exposure related to the Exide Technologies battery recycling plant in L.A. and serves on the Exide Advisory Committee.
 She earned a master’s degree in public health from the University of North Carolina and a bachelor’s degree from Connecticut College.

 Francine R. Kaufman, M.D., is chief medical officer and vice president of global medical, clinical and health affairs for Medtronic Diabetes and Distinguished Professor Emerita of Pediatrics and Communications at the Center for Endocrinology, Diabetes & Metabolism at Childrens Hospital Los Angeles and Keck School of Medicine at the University of Southern California.Dr.
 Kaufman previously directed the Comprehensive Childhood Diabetes Center at Childrens Hospital.
 She is the author of more than 150 medical articles, as well as a book, "Diabesity: The Obesity-Diabetes Epidemic That Threatens America - And What We Must Do to Stop It."
 She collaborated with Discovery Health on a documentary, "Diabetes: A Global Epidemic," that premiered in November 2007.
 Dr. Kaufman is past president of the American Diabetes Association and a recipient of the 2003 Woman of Valor award from the American Diabetes Association for her lifetime achievement in pediatric endocrinology and research.
 She was elected to the Institute of Medicine in 2005.